Human Managed

 10. Continuous improvement

-The policy is updated and reviewed as part of the continual improvement process.
+This policy is updated and reviewed as part of the continual improvement process.

-11. Related policies, standard, and processes
+11. Related policies, standards, and processes

-Information Security Policy Exception Management Process
+• Information Security Policy Exception Management Process

-Encryption Policy
+• Encryption Policy

-Monitoring Policy
+• Monitoring Policy

-Security Incident Response Plan
+• Security Incident Response Plan

-Breach Response Plan
+• Breach Response Plan